DaneJacobson/3d-kenken/README.md

 - add a key so people know the controls lol

 - timer

-- Aus says remove colors and make puzzle transparent, only give color to the cage that one is currently on, and provide pronounced outlines for the other cubes.
-Exploding may not be necessary as a result.
-- Aus asked for highlighting rows, columns, and depths, but that may not be necessary either
+Speedups
 - 6x6x6 fails to generate, need to figure out why and optimize generation algorithms
+- Wiping colors is tough, I think it might be necessary to add cubes to the cageInfo for quick retrieval
+- 0+ bug somewhere